balena-io-experimental/balena-migrate/README.md

 The balena-migrate script creates an initramfs file that contains all scripts, programs and configuration files needed for phase 2.

-The stage 1 script will also perform migration tasks such as creating a backup (that will be transferred to resin-data) and migrating network (WIFI) configurations to be installed in balenaOS (resin-boot/system-connections).
+The stage 1 script will also perform migration tasks such as creating a backup and migrating network (WIFI) configurations to be installed in balenaOS (resin-boot/system-connections).
 The backup files files as well as the actual balenaOS image file are likely too big to be contained in the root partition where the initramfs resides and will be copied from the root file system to initramfs in stage 2.

 The stage 1 script will reconfigure the bootloader of the system to use the created initramfs and optionally reboot the system.
 On systems using grub as bootloader the system is configured to have one shot at the modified boot configuration using grub-reboot.
 On RPI the */boot/config.txt* and */boot/cmdline.txt* files are modified.
 They are restored to their original values by the stage 2 script.